jacobdanovitch/jacobdanovitch.github.io/_research/cu-disinformation.md

 ---
 title: "Disinformation in Canadian Political Discourse"
-excerpt: "Constructing a novel dataset of Canadian disinformation from Twitter, and analyzing its linguistic properties using deep learning."
+excerpt: "Constructing a novel dataset of Canadian disinformation from Twitter, and analyzing its linguistic properties using deep learning. (in progress)"
 collection: research
 ---